makomweb/Emkay.S3/README.md

 Emkay.S3
 ========

-Emkay S3 folder publisher is an **MSBuild task** which can be used for publishing recursively the content of a folder to your S3 bucket.
+This package contains a small wrapper for Amazon S3.
+It provides possibility to upload files, upload the content of a folder inclusively subfolders, enumerate buckets, enumerate the content of a specific 'subfolder', delete buckets and delete files from specific subfolders
+All those are also available via MSBuild tasks which are also part of this package.

 ##Download